Ray Sepúlveda

-Ray Sepúlveda is a salsa singer born in Brooklyn, New York.
-He recorded three albums with Orquestra Sociedad 76 in the late 1970s and two albums with Johnny Rivera in the late 1980s before launching a solo career in the 1990s.
+Ray Sepúlveda is a salsa singer born in Brooklyn, New York of Puertorrican descent.
+He recorded three albums with Orchestra Sociedad 76 in the late 1970s and two albums forming the Johnny & Ray Orchestra (Salsa con Clase) in the late 1980s before launching a solo career in the early 1990s.

 Sepúlveda grew up in Brooklyn and the Bronx, where his father, Ramon Sepúlveda, sang boleros with his group Trio Los Romanticos.
-When he was a teenager, his family moved to Puerto Rico, where Sepúlveda sang with local groups in Mayaguez, including Orquestra La Justicia & Orquestra La Dictadora with Frankie Ruiz.
+When he was a teenager, his family moved to Puerto Rico, where Sepúlveda sang with local groups in Mayaguez, including Orquesta La Justicia & Orquesta La Dictadora with Frankie Ruiz.